johnwlockwood/corrobo/README.rst

 A few pieces are needed:

-An IAM (Identity Authentication Managment) service.
+An IAM (Identity Access Management) service.
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Establish and manage user credentials.